 Mulch Around Plants

 This is a really good way to reduce how much water is lost in your garden.
 Mulch can also cut down on the weeds that are stealing water.
-The natural mulches include bark chips, pine needles and compost.
+The natural mulches include bark chips from wood chippers, pine needles and compost.
 Spread grass clippings on vegetable and flower gardens.
 Such organic mulches end up gradually breaking down as they add nutrients to your soil.

 It is also possible to use inorganic materials, like rocks, landscaping paper or pebbles.
 This is quite a permanent solution but it does not work everywhere because of the fact that they can end up heating up too much in some parts of the world.